MTG/freesound/_docs/api/source/overview.rst

 Overview
 >>>>>>>>

+Welcome to the Freesound API docs!

 With the Freesound API you can browse, search, and retrieve information about Freesound users, packs, and the sounds themselves of course.
 You can also find similar sounds to a given target (based on content analysis) and retrieve automatically extracted features from audio files.
-Currently, the API is read only.
-We might add features for uploading sounds in the future.

 More help
 ---------